 The Debug Visualizer de-emphasizes missed code blocks to highlight the current execution path.

-CodeRush marks expressions that cause an exception with a red icon.
+CodeRush Classic marks expressions that cause an exception with a red icon.
 Place the mouse pointer over the icon to see a tooltip with detailed information on the exception.

 The Debug Visualizer enables you to generate unit tests for public methods using the runtime values of a method's input parameter.

 You can generate a test using the appropriate shortcut (CTRL+SHIFT+ALT+T by default).
 As the test cannot be added at runtime, the data required to generate the test is added to the Unit Test Builder tool window.
-After you finish debugging, CodeRush generates the tests listed in this window.
+After you finish debugging, CodeRush Classic generates the tests listed in this window.

-CodeRush generates tests for the project, which include a reference to the supported testing framework and the current project.
+CodeRush Classic generates tests for the project, which include a reference to the supported testing framework and the current project.
 If the solution does not include a test project referencing the current project, the feature is unavailable.